 Thank you for helping make the online world more accessible to all!
 When heroes like you help transcribe videos and podcasts, you are making the online world more accessible for the Deaf or hard of hearing, or translating content for those who don't speak the native language that the content is in.

 In this post you'll learn how to transcribe videos and podcasts using Crowdscriber's free transcription software.
 Our subtitle editor makes transcribing fast and easy.
 So let's get started!

 Read about Crowdscriber's awesome free tool.

 Transcribing in 6 Easy Steps

 If you are new to Crowdscriber, I recommend also reading the post on the Layout and Settings for the Subtitle Editor.
 It shows you where everything is.

-Each video or podcast is broken into chunks, which are 2 minutes or less each.
+Each video or podcast is broken into chunks, which are 2 minutes or less.
 You have 12 hours to complete a chunk.
-If you don't, not to worry.
-It just gets put back into the pool of chunks and someone else can claim it later.
+If you don't, not to worry, it just gets put back into the pool of chunks and someone else can claim it later.
 That's the beauty of Crowdscribing!